c-blake/cron/README.md

 /var/log/cron0 or something.
 For this reason, even if you do *usually* use a wrapper program, it is better practice to have your jobs redirect their output.

-`cron.nim` *does* make it easy to redirect to /dev/null.
+`cron.nim` *does* make it easy to redirect job output to `/dev/null`.
 The `J` job `template` does this by default, for example.
-If you have somewhere you want things to go, like `/var/log/HappyNY` in the example program, you can just do that.
+If you have somewhere you want things to go, like `/var/log/HappyNY` in the example program, you can just `>` that at launch.
 Or, if a sysadmin doesn't let you put things in `/var/log`, but only where you have a disk quota, like `$HOME/log/`, you can direct it there.
-Or if that is a net FS then `/var/tmp/$ME/log`.
-Or wherever.
+Or if that is a net FS then `/var/tmp/$LOGNAME/jobsLog` or wherever.

 [^1]: I can only speculate why the original cron system was so complex - that is more a question for TUHS.